The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/basic-guide.md

 ### Enchanted Reprise

 In addition to our burst damage combos, we also have Enchanted Reprise, an instant-casted ranged weaponskill that consumes 5|5 mana.
+As of patch 7.05, it has three main uses:

+1. **Emergency movement**
-This is only used as a last resort for emergency movement or last hitting a boss at the end of a fight if you have no time to get a full cast off.
+2. **Last hitting a boss at the end of a fight**
+3. **Niche, advanced optimization for small potency gains**

-In general, we want to avoid it due to the mana loss, which delays a future melee combo by approximately 3 GCDs (~7.5 seconds): anywhere between 4-6 mana is lost from the opportunity cost of not casting a spell over the same 2.5 seconds, and an additional -10 mana is lost immediately from the skill itself.
-This is not necessarily a DPS loss, but the more we use it, the more likely we are to misalign or completely lose a future melee combo, which is a DPS loss.
+That said, using Enchanted Reprise results in a mana loss, and delays a future melee combo by approximately 3 GCDs (~7.5 seconds): anywhere between 4-6 mana is lost from the opportunity cost of not casting a spell over the same 2.5 seconds, and an additional -10 mana is lost immediately from the skill itself.
+The more we use it, the more likely we are to misalign or lose a future melee combo, which is a major DPS loss.
+However, two uses of Enchanted Reprise results in a 20-40 potency gain over a standard Dualcast pair.

+* **Jolt III Dualcast: 360 + 440 = 800p**
+* **Verfire/stone Dualcast: 380 + 440 = 820p**
+* **Two Enchanted Reprises: 420 + 420 = 840p**

+This means that when you know you will no longer be able to gain an additional melee combo and have your mana levels planned out, a few additional uses of Enchanted Reprise is technically a gain over Dualcasting.
+This has interesting implications for advanced Red Mage optimization.
+Technically, it can also be used as a substitute to Swiftcast for oGCD alignment, but that is not recommended in standard play due to the terrible habits that could build, and it should not be used as a crutch (focus instead on mastering Swiftcast, melee combo timings, and temporary fixes via Acceleration).

+For standard play, it is best to stick to the three main uses mentioned.

 # Understanding our oGCD abilities: priorities, alignment, buffs